 The final part of the digestive tract is the rectum.
 This section gets material from the large intestine.
 This is the part above it.
 The rectum works to collect and compact the solid waste from your child’s digestive tract.
-This is the feces.
-During a bowel movement, your child releases waste products from the rectum through the anus.
+This is the stool.
+During a bowel movement, stool is released from the rectum through the anus.

 There are different types of imperforate anus.
 Your child can have an anus that’s missing, very narrow, or blocked by a thin membrane.
 In some cases, your child’s rectum may not connect to the anus.
 In other cases, your child’s rectum may connect to the urinary tract or genitals, which it shouldn’t do.
 In girls, having only one opening for the rectum, bladder, and vagina is a severe type of imperforate anus.
 This is called a cloaca.

 Your child’s healthcare provider may call your child’s imperforate anus low, middle, or high.
 This depends on the location of the blockage.